Market Overview

 Schools

-Springfield leads on school quality with a 82% average pass rate (rated Strong) compared to 60% in Portsmouth.
-Top schools in Portsmouth include Churchland High School and I.C.
-Norcom High School.
-In Springfield, families look to West Springfield High School and Robert E. Lee High School.
+Portsmouth has a 60% average SOL pass rate; Springfield has 82% (2024 state assessment data).
+Public schools in Portsmouth include Churchland High School and I.C.
+Norcom High School; in Springfield, West Springfield High School and Robert E. Lee High School.
 See Portsmouth schools | See Springfield schools

 Portsmouth